Blurb: Once again, it's my chance to speak out about the Meaning

 thoughts on this?

 I think it's a necessary evil.
-Those kinds of stories are the
+Those stories are the first step

-first step toward awareness.
-It opens people up to new ideas
+toward awareness.
+It opens people up to new ideas about what life

 People don't want to read negative stories about how hard it